 Suboxone, or Buprenorphine, is a commonly use drug used for opioid dependence treatment.
 In an ideal situation, Suboxone would be prescribed by a practitioner, along side Substance Abuse Treatment, or 12 Step Program.
 Buprenorphine is munfactured in many forms; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.

-Finding a Oregon Suboxone Doctor
+Finding a Suboxone Doctor in Oregon

-Success Rates of Suboxone Maintenance and Medically Assisted Detox
+Success Rates of Suboxone Maintenance and Medication Assisted Detox

 Alternatives to Suboxone Treatment in Oregon

 The drug Suboxone is made up of of two drugs.
 Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA to combat opioid addiction.
 However, in recent years Suboxone has received significant criticism because of the potential risk of addiction to Subxone.
 We have also seen a rise of patients in MAT programs Oregon having unintended overdoses.
 As a result, this has triggered others to look for other options.
 Alternative treatments patients have tried include methadone, going cold turkey, Subutex, or vivitrol.
 Countless options are available and each patient should look into each option available with their physician before .